-Overwatch is a popular game comprising 32 heroes, each with their own sets of abilities.
-Released in 2019, this game gained more than 50 million players now across the PC and PS4 versions.
+Overwatch is a popular game comprising 32 heroes, each with its own sets of abilities.
+Released in 2016, this game gained more than 52 million players now across the PC and PS4 versions.
 The insane battle of 6v6 with good team composition can be pretty intense.
 During such intense moments, you can face many problems such as fps drops and stuttering.

 Overwatch Fps Drops is a problem in simple terms, which means your system suddenly shows fewer frames per second.
 This problem is experienced in almost every game.
 There are several causes of this problem, which I’ll discuss later in the post.
 Such horrible experiences can make you lose the match in intense moments and be very important if you are playing ranked.
 By following this post’s steps, you can fix all of your Overwatch fps drops easily in Overwatch.

 Sudden Fps Drops are the worst type of experience in gaming, especially in multiplayer games.
-These drops not only hinder the smooth gameplay but also irritate your mind.
+These drops not only hinder the smooth gameplay but also change the existing tier list.

 What is Overwatch FPS Drops?

 Overwatch FPS Drops is a situation where your game’s FPS suddenly drops to 20 or 30 randomly.
 This issue is also experienced when fighting with the enemies.
 In such fights, fps drops can make you lose the battle easily.
 That’s why a proper stable fps is very necessary for Overwatch.
 Especially if you are playing ranked, fps drops can result in losing your ELO.

 With the new updates and changing Overwatch meta, the game optimization may not be up to a good level.
 Such changes create FPS drops and performance issues.
 This post will guide you to fix all of your FPS drops in Overwatch.